csinva/csinva.github.io/_blog/research/interp_eval.md

 ---
-layout: notes_without_title
-section-type: notes
+layout: notes
-title: evaluating interpretability
+title: running notes on evaluating interpretability
 category: blog
 ---

-# running notes on evaluating interpretability

-**chandan singh**

 - Interpretability is gaining increased attention, but also [coming under much criticism](https://arxiv.org/abs/1606.03490)
 - The purpose of interpretations is to [help a particular audience solve a particular task](https://www.pnas.org/content/116/44/22071).
 It is important that the evaluations reflect this.